CodinGame/monaco-vscode-api/README.md

 This library uses a lot the `new URL('asset.extension', import.meta.url)` syntax which [is supported by vite](https://vitejs.dev/guide/assets.html#new-url-url-import-meta-url)

 While it works great in `build` mode (because rollup is used), there is some issues in `watch`` mode:

-- import.meta.url is not replaced while creating bundles, it is an issue when the syntax is used inside a dependency
+- Import.meta.url is not replaced while creating bundles, it is an issue when the syntax is used inside a dependency
-- vite is still trying to inject/transform javascript assets files, breaking the code by injecting ESM imports in commonjs files
+- Vite is still trying to inject/transform javascript assets files, breaking the code by injecting ESM imports in commonjs files

 There are workarounds for both:

 - We can help vite by replacing `import.meta.url` by the original module path (you need the --experimental-import-meta-resolve note option):

 ```typescript
 {
   ...